pmean/build-website/text/07/DebateHistoricalControls.md

 > time.*

 Most experts recommend that you only use a historical control group as a last resort.
-It\'s hard to find anyone to defend historical control groups, but Sir Michael Rawlins, in a web page at Pharmafocus
+It's hard to find anyone to defend historical control groups, but Sir Michael Rawlins, in a web page at Pharmafocus

 -   [www.pharmafocus.com/cda/focusH/1,2109,22-0-0-0-focus\_feature\_detail-0-75778,00.html](http://www.pharmafocus.com/cda/focusH/1,2109,22-0-0-0-focus_feature_detail-0-75778,00.html)